-The elite programme "International Studies in Intellectual Property Law" offered by the Institute for Intellectual Property, Competition and Media Law (IGEWeM) has already been implemented to great acclaim for many years.
-This postgraduate programme leading to a Master of Laws degree (LL.M.) is organised in cooperation with the University of Exeter, the Centre d'Études Internationales de la Propriété Industrielle at the University of Strasbourg, the Charles University in Prague, the Jagiellonian University in Kraków, the University of Washington (Seattle), Queen Mary College at the University of London and the University of Szeged, and provides for specialisation in industrial property rights and copyright.
+The elite degree programme "International Studies in Intellectual Property Law", offered by the Institute of Intellectual Property, Competition and Media Law (IGE-WeM) has proven to be very successful for many years.
+This postgraduate programme, leading to a Master of Laws (LL.M) degree, is organised in cooperation with the University of Exeter, the Centre d'Études Internationales de la Propriété Industrielle (CEIPI), the University of Strasbourg, the Charles University in Prague, the Jagiellonian University in Kraków, the University of Washington (Seattle), the University of London - Queen Mary College, as well as the University of Szeged, and specialises in industrial property rights and copyright.

-Non-lawyers are similarly able to take certificate courses in patent law or copyright, media and internet law, and can thus acquire the legal knowledge which is urgently required in many other professions.
+Professionals and scholars from other fields are also able to take certificate courses in patent law, copyright, media law or internet law, and can thus acquire the legal knowledge that is required in many other professions.